SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 Rarity's face turns to worry as she rushes to a calendar on her wall, and sure enough, every Friday has been renamed to Fluttershy Friday.

-She returns to him and says, "Discord, that's not what I meant, if you change it back I can explain in more detail."
+She returns to him and says, "Discord, that's not what I meant!
+If you change it back I can explain in more detail."

 Discord snaps his fingers, reverting the change.
 "Okay, fine."

 "Thank you.
-Now, what I mean is to take her on a romantic date, a special outing just the two of you.
-A picnic date sounds like something Fluttershy would like."
+Now, what I mean is to take her on a *romantic* date.
+A special outing with just the two of you.
+Maybe a... picnic!
+That's something Fluttershy might like."

-"I see."
+"A romantic picnic, you say?
+But I still haven't digested the words Twilight gave me.
+They're still in here, where I usually keep my butterflies."
+He pats his belly.

-"Do let me know how it goes."
+"...
+Pardon me?"

-"I still haven't decided what I will do.
-I'm going to get more advice before I decide.
-I still haven't digested the words Twilight gave me."
+"I need more advice from Fluttershy's friends before I can decide."

 "Okay, well, good luck!"
 Rarity smiles and waves goodbye to Discord.

-Discord waves back before saying, "goodbye."
+Discord waves back before saying, "Goodbye."

 ***